-Peter Pursey, AM, Non-Executive Director from 2004 to 27 November 2015, Non-Executive Chairman from 28 November 2015 to 14 February 2016, Executive Chairman from 15 February 2016 to 25 November 2016 and Non-Executive Director from 25 November 2016.

-Peter Pursey is an experienced company director of both listed and non-listed public companies.
+Peter Pursey, AM Non-Executive Director from 2004 to 27 November 2015, Non-Executive Chairman from 28 November 2015 to 14 February 2016, Executive Chairman from 15 February 2016 to 25 November 2016 and Non-Executive Director from 25 November 2016.
+Experience and Expertise Peter Pursey is an experienced company director of both listed and non-listed public companies.
 In the last decade his commercial interests have included the resources, energy, defence and pharmaceutical industry sectors.
 He is experienced in executive management, leadership, strategic planning and capital raising and remains active in those business roles.
-He is a Member of the Australian Institute of Company Directors and a Fellow of the Australian College of Defence and Strategic Studies.

-Qualifications MBA, ACDSS, psc.
+He is a Member of the Australian Institute of Company Directors and a Fellow of the Australian College of Defence and Strategic Studies Qualifications MBA, ACDSS, psc.
 Honours and Awards Order of Australia (AM).

-None.
+Directorships held in other listed entities None.
+Former directorships in last 3 years None.
 Special responsibilities Chair of the Audit Committee and Member of the Nomination and Remuneration Committee.

-Interest in shares and 2,225,232 ordinary shares.
+Interest in shares and options 2,225,232 ordinary shares.

-Chris Indermaur, Non-Executive Director from 8 July 2016

-Chris Indermaur has over 30 years of experience in large Australian companies in engineering and commercial roles.
+Chris Indermaur Non-Executive Director from 8 July 2016 Experience and Expertise Chris Indermaur has over 30 years of experience in large Australian companies in engineering and commercial roles.
 He is currently the non-executive Chairman of Poseidon Nickel Limited and Medibio Limited and Non-Executive Director of Centrex Metals Limited.
 Chris was formerly the Engineering and Contracts Manager for the QNI Nickel Refinery at Yabulu, Company Secretary for QAL and General Manager for Strategy and Development at Alinta Limited.
 Chris holds a Bachelor of Engineering (Mechanical) and a Graduate Diploma of Engineering (Chemical) from the West Australian Institute of Technology (now Curtin University).
 Chris also holds a Bachelor of Laws and a Master of Laws of the Queensland University of Technology and a Graduate Diploma in Legal Practice from the Australian National University.

-B. Eng (Bachelor of Engineering), Graduate Diploma of Engineering (Chemical), B. Law, M. Law, Graduate Diploma in Legal Practice.

-Poseidon Nickel Limited from 2 July 2007, Medibio Limited from 2 April 2015 and Centrix Metals Limited from 1 July 2017.
+Qualifications B. Eng (Bachelor of Engineering), Graduate Diploma of Engineering (Chemical), B. Law, M. Law, Graduate Diploma in Legal Practice.
+Directorships held in other listed entities Poseidon Nickel Limited from 2 July 2007, Medibio Limited from 2 April 2015 and Centrix Metals Limited from 1 July 2017.
+Former directorships in last 3 years None.
 Special responsibilities Chair of the Nomination and Remuneration Committee, Member of the Audit Committee and Member of the Risk Committee.

-Interest in shares and None. options
+Interest in shares and options None.